orange451/JRest/README.md

 # JRest
-Small and lightweight Java REST Library. **Only has one (optional) dependency, Gson (For POJO Serialization)**.
+Super small and lightweight Java REST Library. **Only has one (optional) dependency, Gson (For POJO Serialization)!**.
+It doesn't use annotations, doesn't require polymorphism, and *can* work asynchrounously.
+If JRest is ran without the Gson dependency, DTO/POJO objects cannot be serialized/deserialized but JSON Objects can still be serialized to maps using Javas' native Nashorn Javascript engine.

+# Why JRest?
+Many Java Rest libraries claim to be lightweight.
+How many require 0 dependencies, are less than 50 kb, start up in less than 50 ms, and only have 1 package?
+Enter JRest, the **real** lightweight Java Restful library.
 It can be used as a webhost, back-end server, or to make requests to already existing REST endpoints.
-It doesn't use annotations, and can work asynchrounously.
-If JRest is ran without Gson dependency DTO/POJO objects cannot be serialized/deserialized, but JSON Objects can still be serialized to maps using native Nashorn lib.

 # Examples
 Simple GET request: